Cory050506/serverfiles123/README.md

 Next, go to this link, and download the Modrinth app: https://modrinth.com/app

-After downloading, open the app and make an account (or login if you have an account for some reason).
+After downloading, open the app and click on the gray steve head in the top left and click "Sign in".
+This will open another window with a Microsoft login prompt.
+Enter your Microsoft account email and password to continue.
+(You'll know when you're logged in when the head of your Minecraft skin is in the top left)

 After logging in, find the ".mrpack" file you downloaded a few steps ago and double click it.
 It should open the Modrinth app and begin creating an instance.

-After all that, click play and you will be asked to login to your Microsoft account.
-After you login, you should be able to click "Play" again and Minecraft should open.
+After all that, click play and Minecraft should open.

 **COMPLETELY OPTIONAL STUFF**